nytimes/kyt/CONTRIBUTING.md

 From the root of `kyt`, run:

-`npm run clean-bootstrap`
+`yarn clean-bootstrap`

 ### Test

-Unit tests for all packages in the monorepo can be run from the root of the repository: `npm t`.
+Unit tests for all packages in the monorepo can be run from the root of the repository: `yarn test`.

-Similarly, e2e tests, located in the `e2e` directory can be run from the root of the repository: `npm run e2e`
+Similarly, e2e tests, located in the `e2e` directory can be run from the root of the repository: `yarn e2e`

 ### Lint

-The monorepo has a top level `lint` command which runs lint for all the packages: `npm run lint`
+The monorepo has a top level `lint` command which runs lint for all the packages: `yarn lint`

 ## Build a `starter-kyt`